ngtvsn/dev_pims/memory-bank/progress.md

 ## Completed Tasks

+*   **Modernized Registration Page:** The registration page has been updated with a modern, card-based design, consistent with the login page.
+*   **Modernized Login Page:** The login page has been updated with a modern, card-based design and a dedicated stylesheet.
 *   **Modernized `module-selector` page:** The module selection interface has been updated with a modern, card-based design and improved interactivity.

 ## What Works

 *   The application is fully functional on Laravel 8.
+*   The registration page has been successfully modernized.
+*   The login page has been successfully modernized.
 *   The `module-selector` page has been successfully modernized.

 ## What's Left to Build